1999AZZAR/micropython_examples/07.EXTERNAL/readme.md

-# ESP32 GPIO Control System
+# GPIO Control System

 ## Overview

-This project is a comprehensive ESP32-based GPIO control system, featuring functionalities for controlling GPIO pins, interacting with I2C and SPI devices, and handling events with power management options.
+This project is a comprehensive micropython supported board GPIO control system, featuring functionalities for controlling GPIO pins, interacting with I2C and SPI devices, and handling events with power management options.
 The system is designed to be highly extensible, allowing users to easily add new functionalities or modify existing ones.
 It supports both digital and analog I/O operations, I2C device communication, and SPI data transfer.

 ## Features